Rolf Muuss

 Rolf Eduard Helmut Muuss (September 26, 1924 – July 3, 2020) was a German-American psychologist and academic.
 His work in psychology focused primarily on adolescent psychology and development.
-Muuss' academic career was spent primarily at Goucher College, where he taught from 1959 to 1995.
+Muuss's academic career was spent primarily at Goucher College, where he taught from 1959 to 1995.
 Muuss enlisted and fought in the Luftwaffe during WWII.

 Early life

 Muuss was born in Tating, a village in the North West of Germany on September 26, 1924.
 His parents were Rudolf A. Muuss and Else Osterwald, and he had two older siblings.
 In 1929, when Muuss was 4 years old, his mother died from breast cancer.
 His father remarried in 1931, and his new wife had three children, making Muuss one of 6.

 World War II

 Hitler Youth

 Muuss joined a junior branch of Hitler Youth at a young age, before officially joining Hitler Youth at the age of 14.
 Membership was compulsory for Muuss and many others.
 Over 90 percent of German children were members of Hitler Youth in 1939, a year after Muuss joined.